dailycred/objective-dc/README.md

 Select the Objective-DC static library.

-You are all set for using Objective-DC in your application.
-To make sure everything is working, open a file and insert `#import "DCClient.h"` at the top of the file.
-If no error is seen, everything should be working well.
+You are all set for using Objective-DC in your application. <strong>To make sure everything is working, open a file and insert `#import "DCClient.h"` at the top of the file.
+Build the project with <code><span>&#8984; + b</span></code>.
+If no error is seen, everything should be working well.</strong>

 If you are still experiencing difficulties, copying the header files from `objective-dc` to your main file tree may fix compilation errors.
 Open the `objective-dc.xcodeproj` folder and `objective-dc` subfolder in your project navigator.
 Select the 4 headers files (the ones that end in `.h`) and drag them into a folder called `Headers` in your main folder.

 ![Copy Headers](https://raw.github.com/dailycred/objective-dc/master/docs/copy_headers.png)

+To make sure everything is working,

 ## Custom URL scheme